 During the next hearing of the case, held over two days, on February 22-23, 2018, the 25th High Criminal Court of Istanbul heard the final defense statements of 13 defendants.
 The court then adjourned the trial until March 7-8, 2018, for the remaining final defense statements.

 On the second day of the final hearing, on March 8, 2018, the court announced its verdict, convicting 25 journalists in the case of terrorism-related charges.

 Erdal and 10 other journalists were sentenced to 6 years and 3 months in prison for “membership in an armed terrorist organization.”
 The court also ruled for the continuation of detention of the imprisoned defendants in the case.

-In October, the appeals against prison sentences given to 25 defendants in the case were rejected by an appellate court.
-The 2nd Criminal Chamber of the Istanbul Regional Court of Justice rendered its decision on 22 October.
-The court made the ruling without a public hearing despite defense lawyers’ requests for a hearing.
+On 22 October 2018, the appeals against prison sentences given to 25 defendants in the case were rejected by an appellate court.
+The 2nd Criminal Chamber of the Istanbul Regional Court of Justice rendered its ruling without a public hearing despite defense lawyers’ requests for a hearing.
 The appellate court also ruled for the continuation of detention of all jailed defendants in the case.

 Supreme Court of Appeals judgment

 In March 2020, the 16th Criminal Chamber of the Supreme Court of Appeals upheld the convictions of 17 journalists in the case publicly known as the “FETÖ media trial,” including Büşra Erdal.
 The court overturned the convictions of eight defendants in the case.